digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/assignment.rst

 Check the rubric (which is at the very bottom of the Canvas page for this assignment).

-Get your assignment graded by going to office hours or by going to class on an "Assignment day" (non-studio day) and signing up for a demo via `wustl-cse.help <https://wustl-cse.help/>`_.
+Get your assignment graded by bringing it to lab on Wednesday/Thursday or going to office hours and signing up for a demo via `wustl-cse.help <https://wustl-cse.help/>`_.